Biography

 The joke turned into reality when I defeated the Electoral Commission in court to secure my right to be a candidate, and then with the help of a campaign video parodying the incumbent Mayor I successfully convinced hundreds of ravers to vote for me.
 I became the first non-citizen to be elected in Lithuania, swore on the Constitution to serve Vilnius, and worked as a Councillor for 4 years.

 During my term of office I campaigned to set up a nightlife safety hub, I legalised food trucks, defended LGBT+ equality and represented immigrants, initiated the municipality's sexual harassment prevention plan, refused to claim for expenses in protest at the corruption of the compensation system, exposed dodgy rental contracts for city property, fought to change an antisemitic streetname and received death threats for suggesting that the city basketball team should be sold to its fans.
-I lost the whip after I made a very overenthusiastic facebook comment about gay marriage and migration, and I then survived two attempts to throw me out of my seat entirely.
+I lost the whip after I made a very overenthusiastic facebook comment about gay marriage and migration, after which I survived two attempts to throw me out of my seat entirely.

 Supporting Ukraine